Skip to content Back to top

 Providing care closer to home – in primary care (GP, opticians, pharmacy and dentists) or in the community – reduces journeys and readmissions to hospitals.
 So does better home and social care, and social prescribing

-As well as providing better care for people, this will help to reduce carbon emissions!
+As well as providing better care for people, this will help to reduce carbon emissions.

-• Improving people’s physical and mental health to reduce the need for healthcare
+• Improving people’s physical and mental health to reduce the need for healthcare.

-• Designing care that is better for people and the environment
+• Designing care that is better for people and the environment.

 Using digital technology can reduce the amount of travel to healthcare appointments.